alberand/Blog/content/setup_zephyr_for_stm32.md

     <img id="zephyr-logo" style="width:400px; opacity: 0.25;" alt="Zephyr RTOS" src="{static}/images/zephyr-logo.jpg">
 </div>

-After a first look it appeared to me as very nicely design OS with rapidly growing number of features.
+After a first look it appeared to me as nicely design OS with rapidly growing number of features.
 The other thing which I noticed is that the list of supported boards is enormously big, it can come handy in the future.
 Moreover, it is under intense development by the Intel corporation which means that it won't die in a few years (I hope 😀).